Friday October 5, 2012

 Students also pick up a bunch of new dance moves while singing along to some catchy tunes like the power ballad "Superpower Vegetables," Latin-tinged "Get Me Goin' (With Breakfast)" and "The Bone Rap."

-Jill talked with students about the importance of drinking water and learning to read food labels, and she also
+Jill talked with students about the importance of drinking water and learning to read food labels, and she also got students to pledge to try one new vegetable in the next week.

 "I just hope they learn that they need to take care of their body.
 It's about empowering the possibilities.
 Even at a young age, they get the message," Psitos said.